polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL unguided - SAP NetWeaver on Azure.md

 In this task, you will disable User Account Control on the Windows Server 2016 Azure VMs that will be hosting your SAP implementation to the Active Directory domain contoso.com.

-> Note: This is a temporary measure.
+> **Note**: This is a temporary measure.
 You should re-enable User Account Control once you complete the setup.

 ### Exit criteria

--   You have deployed the ARM template <https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc>
+-   You have deployed the ARM template <https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc>.

--   You have deployed the ARM template <https://github.com/robotechredmond/301-storage-spaces-direct-md> into the same virtual network as the first template
+-   You have deployed the ARM template <https://github.com/robotechredmond/301-storage-spaces-direct-md> into the same virtual network as the first template.

--   You have deployed the ARM template <https://github.com/Azure/azure-quickstart-templates/tree/master/sap-3-tier-marketplace-image> into the same virtual network as the first template
+-   You have deployed the ARM template <https://github.com/Azure/azure-quickstart-templates/tree/master/sap-3-tier-marketplace-image> into the same virtual network as the first template.

--   You have joined all VMs to the contoso.com Active Directory domain
+-   You have joined all VMs to the contoso.com Active Directory domain.

 ### Summary